 and ectomorph body characteristics

-are already predisposed to a fitness competitor type figure so
+are already predisposed to a fitness competitor type figure,

-this effect maybe relatively easy to achieve with minimal training.
+so this effect may be relatively easy to achieve with minimal

-will need to concentrate on fat loss whereas those with more
+qualities will need to concentrate on fat loss, whereas, those

-ectomorph may want to concentrate on muscular development in
+more ectomorph may want to concentrate on muscular development

-effort to accentuate the curves of the develop muscles.
-It's
+in effort to accentuate the curves of the developed muscles.

-interesting to note however, that many ectomorphs may already
+It's interesting to note, however, that many ectomorphs may already

 have the appearance of long legs due to combination of a smaller